 One of the most important characteristics of this method is that it teaches music in groups.
 This is different from the western tradition of instrumental music education which is based on a method of instruction where musicians gain experience through individual lessons.

 The orchestra playing with this method and whose founder was Anna Vető in 1997 is the Paraphony orchestra.
-The association, whose umbrella this orchestra is under is the “Music Belongs to Everyone” Association, who has just been promoted for the Prima Primissima 2018 prize (HU language only), which will be announced in Dec, 2018.
+The association, whose umbrella this orchestra is under is the “Music Belongs to Everyone” Association.

 NORCE is a new and forward-looking research institute, with expertise in a wide range of fields and strong communities of knowledge.
-They deliver research and innovation in energy, health care, climate, the environment, society and technology.
 Their solutions address key challenges for society and contribute to value creation on the local, national and global levels.